MLotfy88/intelligence-mcp/README.md

 ## 🔧 Available Tools and Detailed Usage

-The Roo Code Intelligence server provides a suite of powerful tools designed to enhance your AI's capabilities in code analysis and project management.
+The IntelliCodeMCP server provides a suite of powerful tools designed to enhance your AI's capabilities in code analysis and project management.
 Each tool is accessible via the MCP client.

 ### 1. `code_intelligence_analyze`
 **Description**: The core three-phase code analysis engine: Inspection → Diagnosis → Execution.